scaleflex/magento-cloudimage-responsive/README.md

 ## Introduction

-Cloudimage is a scalalbe image CDN and proxy for transforming and optimizing images on-the-fly and accelerating them via rocket-fast Content Delivery Networks all around the world.
+Cloudimage is a scalable image CDN and proxy for transforming and optimizing images on-the-fly and accelerating them via rocket-fast Content Delivery Networks all around the world.

 The [Cloudimage Responsive Images Plugin](https://scaleflex.github.io/js-cloudimage-responsive) is a JS plugin for implementing Cloudimage in your code automatically and enabling responsive images on any web or mobile application.

 This Mangeto 2 mdoule implements the Cloudimage Responsive Images Plugin on Magento 2 shops.